Research Projects

 Past Work

-In 2006, the Institute completed a report titled Managing the Business Risk of a Pandemic: Lessons from the past and a checklist for the future (June 2006).
-This Report reviewed past epidemic and pandemic events in order to suggest ways to make New Zealand more resilient.
+In 2006, the Institute completed a report titled Managing the Business Risk of a Pandemic: Lessons from the past and a checklist for the future.
+This report reviewed past epidemic and pandemic events in order to suggest ways to make New Zealand more resilient.

 In 2015, as a result of the 2014/15 Ebola outbreak in West Africa, we worked with Roger Dennis (Christchurch) and Rick Boven (Auckland) to produce the following report: New Zealand Supply Chain Resilience Report (also known as Lessons From the West African Ebola Outbreak in Relation to New Zealand’s Supply Chain Resilience) (2015).
 This report was sponsored by Z Energy Limited and Foodstuffs (NZ) Limited.
 See our contributing papers page to read this report.